prometheus/prometheus/docs/querying/api.md

 You can URL-encode these parameters directly in the request body by using the `POST` method and `Content-Type: application/x-www-form-urlencoded` header.
-This is useful when specifying a large or dynamic number of series selectors that may breach server-side URL character limits.
+This is useful when specifying a large query that may breach server-side URL character limits.

 The `data` section of the query result has the following format: